 This is an application that is Java-based.
 It works well with almost all operating systems and it is quite useful.
 However, if you want features that are similar to Microsoft Excel, you should opt for something else.

-For those who work in teams, Google Drive is great software to use as it is possible to share data online anywhere, any time.
-Those who use spreadsheets for home use, simple ones will do as most of the time, they are used to maintain records and keep accounts.
+For those who work in teams, Google Drive is a great software to use as it is possible to share data online anywhere, any time.
+For those who use spreadsheets for home use, simple ones will do as most of the time, they are used to maintain records and keep accounts.
 With so many different alternatives to choose from, finding the best one is a piece of cake.